aimonlabs/aimon-python-sdk/README.md

 A few key takeaways:

-✅ Aimon Rely is **10x cheaper** than GPT-4 Turbo.
+✅ AIMon Rely is **10x cheaper** than GPT-4 Turbo.

-✅ Aimon Rely is **4x faster** than GPT-4 Turbo.
+✅ AIMon Rely is **4x faster** than GPT-4 Turbo.

-✅ Aimon Rely provides the convenience of a fully hosted API that includes baked-in explainability.
+✅ AIMon Rely provides the convenience of a fully hosted API that includes baked-in explainability.

 ✅ Support for a context length of up to 32,000 tokens (with plans to further expand this in the near future).

-Overall, Aimon Rely is 10 times cheaper, 4 times faster and close to or even **better than GPT-4** on the benchmarks making it a suitable choice for both offline and online detection of hallucinations.
+Overall, AIMon Rely is 10 times cheaper, 4 times faster and close to or even **better than GPT-4** on the benchmarks making it a suitable choice for both offline and online detection of hallucinations.

 <div align="center">